anttiluode/windowpanesimulator/README.md

 Flies gain energy from:

-Light (brightness in their vision cone)
+- Light (brightness in their vision cone)

-Motion detection
+- Motion detection

-Must maintain energy above 0 to survive
+- Must maintain energy above 0 to survive.

-Need sufficient energy to reproduce
+- Need sufficient energy to reproduce.

 ## Installation